• Skip to main content

 The European Union (EU), European Economic Area (EEA), and Switzerland

 These citizens can all live and work anywhere in the region.
-You’ll need to register as a resident, but for you, the door is open.
+You’ll need to register as a resident, but the door is open for you.

 MERCOSUR

-Citizens have the right to free movement and employment in the five member and four associate states.
+Citizens have the right to free movement and employment in South America’s five-member and four associate states.
 This treaty covers the citizens of:

 • Argentina (Full MERCOSUR member)